The Journey with Plasmapheresis

 Are you kidding me, you stupid human?
 I refused to go because A) I would hurt that person B) I would smile in my mugshot, C) We were closer to our local hospital D) we went there and did not get home until midnight.

 He is a warrior.
-He has Job’s strength and King Saul’s wisdom and is a friend of God like David.
+My son has Job’s strength and King Saul’s wisdom and is a friend of God like David.
 He amazes me in every single way.
 God has great plans for him.
 He is going to heal him in HIS time and in HIS way.
 We will scream our story from the rooftops to help someone else who blindly thinks doctors know everything.

 Let me tell you something; I am this child’s leading expert.
 I know everything about him and everything about his condition.
 I will never let anyone speak to me again.
 Ever.
 I will always speak up and let H use HIS words to express how HE wants to be cared for at any time or place.